 Skip to content

-Containerlab is distributed as a Linux deb/rpm package and can be installed on any Debian- or RHEL-like distributive in a matter of a few seconds.
+Containerlab is distributed as a Linux deb/rpm/apk package for amd64 and arm64 architectures and can be installed on any Debian- or RHEL-like distributive in a matter of a few seconds.

 Pre-requisites#